6.7 KiB

 Status Codes:

-: Bandwidth control rule added successfully.400 Bad Request
+201 Created: Bandwidth control rule added successfully.400 Bad Request: Invalid input data.409 Conflict: Rule already exists.

 2. Retrieve Bandwidth Control Rules